-Mr David Payne – Computing Lead and Year Three Teacher
+Mr David Payne – Computing Lead and Year Four Teacher

 Prior to joining RFPS, Mr Payne has taught for several years in KS2 in Loughborough where he led Computing and is passionate for utilising technology in schools.
 He gained a degree in Forensic Science before completing his teacher training.
 Whilst he enjoys using his science background to inspire the children, he also greatly enjoys creative writing and sporting activities.

 In his spare time he likes to keep active, playing football as many times as time allows, as well as writing stories to share with his class.